Rare surviving tapestries return to The Vyne

 Discovering parrots, leopards and other delights

-Senior textile conservator Rachel Langley: “We mounted the tapestries onto frames so that we could stitch through them.
+Senior textile conservator Rachel Langley said, “We mounted the tapestries onto frames so that we could stitch through them.
 The three we worked on took over 3,000 hours of conservation stitching, but they are so quirky and charming there was always something to enjoy.
 Some of the images I particularly loved working on were a little carriage being pulled by a leopard, and a magnificent parrot.”

 Welcoming back the tapestries